szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Profiles.md

 ```
 <h2 id="DeploymentTransformation">&lt;DeploymentTransformation> </h2>

 This element is used to define transformations that are applied to your configuration file.
 You can nest this element within a `<Target>` element, allowing you to define different configuration settings per target, e.g. for different platforms (x64/x86) or for different web browsers.
 You can also use `{Target}` as a placeholder for this value, in which case the placeholder is replaced with the target name.
+See the [[SeleniumWebTest sample project|https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/SeleniumWebTest]] for an example ofusing placeholders to transform a configuration file.

 The following elements and attributes are available: